The Straits Times: Post-war

 The newspaper on 27 May 1961, two days after the Bukit Ho Swee fire.
 The government's response would lead the way to the development of public housing throughout the country in decades to come.

+The paper's name was reverted to The Straits Times on 5 September 1945 as Singapore returned to British colonial rule, and it has retained this name until today.

 On 11 March 1950, The Straits Times became a public limited company.

 In 1956, The Straits Times established a Malayan (now Malaysian) edition, the New Straits Times, based in Kuala Lumpur.
-Since the separation of the two countries, these newspapers are now unaffiliated with each other.
+Since the separation of the two countries, these newspapers have become unaffiliated with each other; in September 1972, the New Straits Times was disposed into Fleet Holdings, an investment arm of United Malays National Organisation (UMNO) which is headed by Junus Sudin.
 During the early days of Singaporean self-governance (before 1965), the paper, who had a pro-colonial stance, had an uneasy relationship with some politicians.
 This included the leaders of the People's Action Party (PAP), who desired self-governance for Singapore.

 Editors were warned by British colonial officials that any reportage that may threaten the merger between Singapore and the Malayan Federation may result in subversion charges, and that they may be detained without trial under the Preservation of Public Security Ordinance Act.

 During the Malayan Emergency, The Straits Times published cash bounties for information leading to the killing or capture of senior communists.
 Earlier during the Emergency, The Straits Times had erroneously reported that 26 suspected communist guerrillas had been shot dead by the British military while attempting to escape after ammunition had been discovered in their homes.
-However, it was later discovered that 24 people had been shot dead, and that all of them were innocent civilians who had been executed as part of the Batang Kali massacre by the Scots Guards regiment; an event described by historians as the British Mỹ Lai.
+It was later discovered that 24 people had been shot dead, and that all of them were innocent civilians who had been executed as part of the Batang Kali massacre by the Scots Guards regiment; an event described by historians as the British Mỹ Lai.